cellistigs/social_pursuit/docs/script_docs/explore_freq_methods.md

     <img src="./images/candidate_pursuit_dam_spectrum.png" />
 </p>

 This representation shows that there is a sharp peak in the frequency content of this trajectory in frequencies close to zero.
 This means that relatively slow frequencies dominate the activity that we see, setting us up to reduce dimensionality by considering only the low frequency activity in further analyses.
-Furthermore, the existence of positive and negative frequencies indicate components that rotate in opposing directions.
-Symmetry between the positive and negative frequencies should (I think) indicate straight trajectories, or trajectories with an equal and opposing amount of rotation to the left vs. the right.

 We can also apply an inverse fourier transform to reconstruct the data back from this frequency representation:
 <p align="center">